gridsmartercities/aws-lambda-decorators/README.md

 ### Validators

-Currently, this package offers 2 validators:
+Currently, the package offers 2 validators:

 * __Mandatory__: Checks if a parameter has a not None value.
 * __RegexValidator__: Checks a parameter against a regular expression.